marick/lens2/mostly_words/are_lenses_for_you.md

 think there are that many such cases.
 I'll point them out as this series goes along.)

-At this point, I've only shown you one example of how lenses are more pleasant.
-I could list some other reasons why I've found lenses worthwhile – as you might guess, the `Cluster` example is derived from my own code – but, at this point, I think you're either intrigued enough that you'll hold your reasonable skepticism in check while you read on, or you aren't.
-If the former, continue!
-(You can always give up later!)

 ## A note on choosing

 It may seem weird and offputting to say you should decide on